final : Java Glossary

 • final lets other programmers (or you reviewing your code years later) know they don’t have to worry about the value being changed anywhere else.

 • final won’t let you or someone else inadvertently change the value somewhere else in the code, often by setting it to null. final helps prevent or flush out bugs.
+It can sometimes catch an error where an expression is assigned to the wrong variable.
 You can always remove it later.

 final contexts